WCL

 Rich diagram support

-wdoc draws diagrams straight from WCL — flowcharts, sequence and state diagrams, charts, timelines, trees, and class/DB tables — with automatic layout and edge routing, themed to match the page.
+wdoc draws diagrams straight from WCL: flowcharts, sequence and state diagrams, charts, timelines, trees, and class and DB tables.
+Layout and edge routing are automatic, and wdoc themes each diagram to match the page.

 Getting started